Suggested links

 After detox, you may enter either an inpatient rehab program or an outpatient program to address your addiction.

-Inpatient treatment offers an intensive approach, usually necessary for opioid use disorder.
 You can access support groups, counseling, behavioral therapy, and relapse prevention care in inpatient rehab.

 Aftercare for Opioid Addiction Recovery

-Finally, aftercare may help you stay on the path of addiction recovery long after your initial treatment program has ended.
-There are various types of continuing care for addiction, but some include individual counseling sessions, group therapy sessions, and Narcotics Anonymous meetings.
+There are various types of continuing care for addiction, but common options include individual counseling sessions, group therapy sessions, and Narcotics Anonymous meetings.

 Get Help for Someone Facing Hydrocodone Withdrawal